Planning your day

 Terms and conditions apply.
 Further travel assistance schemes may become available and details will be announced on this page.

-If you are travelling far, you might be able to stay the night at an Oxford colleges.
+If you are travelling far, you might be able to stay the night at an Oxford college.
 This is often free of charge.
 Details about accommodation are available here.
 Unfortunately colleges are usually unable to accommodate parents - the Conference Oxford or Experience Oxfordshire websites may help you find somewhere else to stay.

 3. Sign up to our newsletter